 Horia Hulubei National Institute for R&D in Physics and Nuclear Engineering

-Radiopharmaceutical Research Center
+Radiopharmaceutical Research Centre

 Development of radioisotopes and radiopharmaceuticals for molecular radioimaging and targeted radiotherapy (nuclear medicine)

-The Radiopharmaceutical Research Center within DFNA is a unitary research infrastructure, consisting of the TR19 cyclotron and hot cells for radiochemical processing and pharmaceutical preparation, intended mainly for research (fundamental, preclinical and clinical) and for the development of radiopharmaceuticals, namely the development of medical applications in the field of nuclear physics.
+The Radiopharmaceutical Research Centre within DFNA is a unitary research infrastructure, consisting of the TR19 cyclotron and hot cells for radiochemical processing and pharmaceutical preparation, intended mainly for research (fundamental, preclinical and clinical) and for the development of radiopharmaceuticals, namely the development of medical applications in the field of nuclear physics.

 Main objectives